karolchoron/karolchoron/README.md

 <!--
 **karolchoron/karolchoron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+📚 I am interested in the history of the 20th century </br>
+✈️ And I also love traveling </br>

 Here are some ideas to get you started: